What is the Minimum Balance in the SBI Savings Account?

 Overview

-State Bank of India is the largest public sector bank and caters to all Indians, as the bank has over 40 crore customers, as SBI offers multiple types of saving accounts for different types of banking requirements.
+State Bank of India (SBI) is the largest public sector bank in the country, serving over 40 crore customers across India.
+SBI offers many types of savings accounts to suit different banking needs.

 Revised Interest Rate State Bank of India Saving Account